Maternity DNA Test

 Testing: Child and alleged mother samples

-Timeframe: 5-7 working days from receipt of samples.
+Timeframe: 5-7 working days from receipt of sample at our office

 We do not offer express testing if you choose to send a discreet sample.
 We can offer express testing only if you use mouth swabs.

-Maternity testing by International Biosciences starting from only $425 for testing mother and 1 child.
-This cost includes our express turnaround time which means your results will be ready and available to you in 4 working days from the day we receive your samples.
+Maternity testing by International Biosciences starting from only $295 for testing mother and 1 child.
+This cost includes your results will be ready and available to you in 5-7 working days from the day we receive your samples.
 Our test uses 21 genetic markers to ensure the highest levels of accuracy.
 Maternity test results are 99.99% accurate and all we need are mouth swab samples from the mother and the child.

 Note: We can only guarantee standard result turnaround time when testing takes place solely using oral swab samples.
 Using a discreet sample for your test may lead to an increase in turnaround time.

 Why Would You Need a Maternity Test?

 Most of our clients use our maternity testing service in cases of immigration.
 Because of the conclusive evidence of a biological relationship that DNA testing provides, immigration authorities may require that you present results of a maternity DNA test to provide proof of the alleged relationship between mother and child.
 Immigration maternity testing needs to follow a very precise procedure and results will be notarised.
 More information can be found by visiting our Immigration DNA Testing page.

 Clients may sometimes carry out a maternity test in cases of adoption.
 They may seek this test to verify the biological relationship between the adoptee and the birth mother which can help reunite the two.